 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-The bonus categories for the third quarter of 2021 are grocery stores (excluding Target and Walmart) and select streaming services, meaning purchases made with your Chase Freedom Flex card at any merchant in those categories from July 1 through Sept.
-30 can earn bonus cash back.
+The bonus categories for the fourth quarter of 2021 are PayPal and Walmart, meaning purchases made with your Chase Freedom Flex card at Walmart or at any merchant using PayPal between Oct.
+1 and Dec.
+31 can earn bonus cash back.

 How to activate the Chase Freedom Flex bonus categories